jessezwu/auto_retrain/README.md

 The dataset used is sourced from the John Hopkins University COVID-19 repository [here](https://github.com/CSSEGISandData/COVID-19).
 A number of example timeseries models are built on each of the Australian states, and deployments are created for each.
 A text file is used to store the deployment ids and corresponding state (in reality this would likely be stored in a table or elsewhere).

-On an ongoing basis, cron jobs are run to:
+This project was set up in April 2020, as daily case numbers were being updated.
+On an ongoing basis, cron jobs can be set up to:

-* make predictions for the next day
 * pull the latest data, and upload as actuals to the respective deployments
 * compare accuracy of models against actuals, and
     * retrain and redeploy if recent performance exceeds a threshold
+* make predictions for the next day

 ## Installation